 Along with construction experience, a formal qualification such as CAL’s Certificate IV in Building Project Support (Contract Administrator) (CPC40320) will equip you with the skills you need to succeed in this career path.

-- Identify, analyse and prepare construction contracts and plans
+• Identify, analyse and prepare construction contracts and plans

-- Apply building codes and standards to the construction process,
+• Apply building codes and standards to the construction process

-- Arrange building applications and approvals, and much more.
+• Arrange building applications and approvals

 With both experience and a formal qualification, a contract administrator can expect to have a salary of $120,000 a year.
-This role is also projected to grow by 8.8% over the next 5 years, making it a ‘safe’ long-term option.
+This role is also projected to grow by 8.8% over the next five years, making it a ‘safe’ long-term option.

-What does a project coordinator do?
+What does a project manager do?

-A project coordinator must keep records of everything that happens during the project.
+As a project manager, you will coordinate the work of various tradespeople on a building project.
+You will also communicate with them and keep them informed of progress.
+A project manager must keep records of everything that happens during the project.
 This includes who did what, when, how much was spent, and any other details that track and pertain to the project.

-Skills required for project coordinators
+Skills required for project managers

 The top skills required for a successful career as a project coordinator are:

-- Sound knowledge of the construction industry
+• Sound knowledge of the construction industry

-- Strong leadership ability
+• Strong leadership ability

-- Understanding of IT and construction software
+• Understanding of IT and construction software

-- Time management skills
+• Time management skills

-- Planning and organisational skills
+• Planning and organisational skills

-- Problem-solving
+• Problem-solving

-Soft skills such as great communication and interpersonal skills are vital for project coordinators, as liaising with team members and stakeholders is a significant part of this job.
+Soft skills such as great communication and interpersonal skills are vital for project managers, as liaising with team members and stakeholders is a significant part of this job.
 Communicating effectively to get a project completed to standard and on time are skills within leaders that will allow them to manage well and succeed in project management.

-How to become a project coordinator
+How to become a project manager

 Along with experience, CAL’s Certificate IV in Project Management Practice (BSB40920) will afford you the right skills to see you become a successful project coordinator in the construction industry.

-- Apply project management techniques to ensure projects are finished on time and within budget,
+• Apply project management techniques to ensure projects are finished on time and within budget

-- Oversee stakeholder engagement to ensure all parties are aware of project requirements and key information.
+• Oversee stakeholder engagement to ensure all parties are aware of project requirements and key information

 CAL’s qualifications are completely online and self-paced, allowing you to work and maintain your job and on-site experience whilst also gaining your qualification.